emiliejosephson/emiliejosephson.github.io/README.md

 ### Lonza Biologics Inc., Process and Project Engineering Intern (2023-2024)
 - Managed a $5M chilled water system improvement project, leading to an 11% cost savings and a 32% capacity expansion recommendation for peak operating conditions.
-- Identified issues in building automation system PLC logic, organized commissioning improvements, and enhanced operational system testing for HVAC and chilled water systems.
+- Identified issues in building automation system PLC logic, organized commissioning improvements and enhanced operational system testing for HVAC and chilled water systems.
-- Published SOPs and developed an alarm response strategy for the site building automation system, leading to the certification of site-wide processes.
+- Published SOPs and developed an alarm response strategy for the site-building automation system, leading to the certification of site-wide processes.

 ### J. Crew Distribution Center, Industrial Engineering Intern (2022)
 - Created a digital facility layout in the Manhattan warehouse management system and deployed a production monitoring platform.